-Active Citizenship and British Values through Enrichment, we will be celebrating the achievements of our students who have completed parts of The Rawmarsh Pledge.
+As part of our whole school initiative to promote Life Skills, Active Citizenship and Cultural Experiences through Enrichment, we celebrate the achievements of our students who have completed Rawmarsh Pledge tasks.

-There are three levels of award available starting with Bronze, through to Silver and finally Gold and the Pledge tasks there are a separate set of RCS Pledge tasks for KS3 and KS4.
-RCS Pledge completers will receive our new Pledge Badges as part of our RCS Pledge Celebration event.
+There are three levels of award available starting with Bronze, through to Silver and finally Gold.
+For the Pledge tasks, there are separate Pledge tasks for KS3 and KS4.
+RCS Pledge completers will receive our new Pledge Badges to celebrate their achievements.